bandanna2k/parkrun-stats/README.md

 - Top 10 at course surely can be done with 1 processor
   Related: Why does 'Populating top 10 run table for Ōrākei Bay parkrun' take so long.
+Hopefully done now.
+Top 10 DAO might not be needed anymore.

 - Speed stats for the year